elliebunny/elliebunny.github.io/index.md

 <div id="about_me" markdown="1" class="section">

-Through a variety of academic, business, and pastoral roles, I have been fortunate enough to gain a well-rounded, dynamic, and forward-thinking view into what makes a valuable and successful business.
-Responsibility is a feature I have always excelled in managing, and paired with my reliability, I have been trusted to take initiative and leadership in both professional and personal environments.
-I strive to become an asset to any new team, both socially and professionally, and pride myself on my problem-solving and flexibility.
-After graduating from the University of Bristol with a degree in Mathematics and Philosophy, I am now applying my skills in logical reasoning, data analysis, and communication, to pursue a career in Business Development, Events, and Media.
+Through a variety of analytical, business development, and cross-departmental roles, I have been fortunate enough to gain insight into what I believe is a well-rounded, dynamic, and forward-thinking view into the creation of successful campaigns and unbeaten strategies.
+Responsibility is a feature I have always excelled in managing, paired with my reliability, I have been trusted to take initiative and leadership in both professional and personal environments.
+Currently, I am working as a Business Analyst (Manager) for EXCEL Esports, a leading UK esports organization, where I am responsible for the organization’s data strategy, analysis, and reporting which aid in guiding key business decisions.

 <hr>

-My passion for both business development and the games industry has seen me take on voluntary roles as ‘Business Operations Director’ for a small Esports organisation based in the UK, as well as spending my spare time moderating Discord servers and helping out with the logistics and casting of small scale Esports tournaments.

 I also have an interest in computing and technology, [building my own PC](https://imgur.com/59Fgf1N), which I use for gaming, design, and streaming, as well as recently teaching myself to code.